 How much does it cost to adopt and what’s included?

 Our Companions collects a tax-deductible donation for adopted pets.

 Kittens: $125, $200 for a pair

-We often help when families re-home their dogs to avoid the dog entering a shelter.
+We often help when families re-home their dogs to prevent them from entering a shelter.

 This is much better for the dog and it also helps keep the burden off of overcrowded shelters.
-During this process we give the original owner the option of being as involved as they wish throughout the process.
+During this process we give the original owner the option to be as involved as they wish in the adoption process.

-In some cases this may cause the adoption process to take a bit longer but we have found that this is the best process for us as we strive to find not only the best dog for you but also the best home for the dog.
+In some cases this may cause the adoption process to take a bit longer, but we have found that this is the best process for us for finding both the best dog for you as well as the best home for the dog.

-Complete our contact form. or call us at (860) 242-9999.
-If there is a particular animal that is of interest to you, please contact the volunteer listed on their Petfinder profile.
+Complete our contact form or call our adoption Helpline at (860) 242-9999 ext.
+302. If there is a particular animal that is of interest to you, please contact the volunteer listed on that animal's Petfinder profile.